mschubert/clustermq/README.md

 Computations are done [entirely on the network](https://github.com/armstrtw/rzmq) and without any temporary files on network-mounted storage, so there is no strain on the file system apart from starting up R once per job.
-This removes the biggest bottleneck in distributed computing.
+This way, we can also send around data and results around a lot quicker.

-Using this approach, we can easily do load-balancing, i.e. workers that get their jobs done faster will also receive more function calls to work on.
+All calculations are load-balanced, i.e. workers that get their jobs done faster will also receive more function calls to work on.
 This is especially useful if not all calls return after the same time, or one worker has a high load.

 Installation
 ------------